Top 10 occupations in demand in Australia for skilled migration

-The occupation ceiling for trades such as mechanic, carpenter, electricians, etc have each been allocated between 6000 and 8000 places per occupation.
+The occupation ceiling for trades such as mechanic, carpenter, electricians, etc has each been allocated between 6000 and 8000 places per occupation.

 Recent news noted that Australian Apprenticeships are at a ten year low for enrolments which is likely the reason that so many trades are given so many places for potential migrants, as there are less domestic students achieving these qualifications and thus these occupations remain in high demand in Australia.

 Registered nurses is more than 17,000 this year, which has increased by almost 2000 places compared to last year!

 Secondary school teachers and software programmers places are more than 8,000 while for engineering professionals places vary from 1000 for Electronics, Electrical and Chemical engineers to 3722 places for Civil engineers.

 For 2019/20, here is a list of the occupations with the most places in the skilled migration program: